 6 ECTS; 3º Ano, 2º Semestre, 30,0 T + 45,0 TP + 5,0 OT

-Preparation and test with washed emulsion for revelation.
+Preparation and testing of emulsion washed for development.

 - White, L. (1995).
 Infrared Photography Handbook.
 New York: Amherst Media Inc.